Using Visual AI to Speed Up Image and Video Annotation

 features:

-classification: trueHint Mode
+classification: trueHint mode

-Provides guidance text without giving away the answer.
+Gives guidance text without giving away the answer.
 Good for training new annotators:

 ai_support: